-You must submit the reports identified in Parts III (A) (6) and (7) below to the GOR on a semiannual basis.
-The required reporting forms may be obtained at https://www.sba.gov/offices/headquarters/osbdc/resources/20351.
-Reports must be submitted to the GOR and SBA Project Officer via email.
-Semiannual reports must be received by the GOR no later than 30 days after the conclusion of the applicable reporting period.
-The final Semiannual report must be received by the GOR and SBA Project Officer no later than 90 days after the conclusion of the budget year.
+Semi-annual reports must be received by SBA no later than 30 days after the conclusion of the applicable reporting period.
+The final (annual) report must be received by the SBA no later than 90 days after the conclusion of the budget year.
 If you fail to submit timely or adequate reports, SBA may withhold funding until this deficiency is corrected.
-The semiannual reporting periods for this Award are based on the dates shown in block 5 (SBA Form 1222).
-The semiannual reporting periods and due date for this Award are as follows:
+The semi-annual reporting periods for this Award are based on the dates shown in block 5 (SBA Form 1222).
+The semi-annual reporting periods and due date for this Award are as follows: